phalpern/WG21-halpern/task_region_proposal-r2.md

 child tasks and return without joining with those tasks.
-This (useful) feature is not directly related to parallel strictness because a called function does not create a new task, but it does make the program less structured in two ways: 1) An asynchronous child function cannot reference a variable in its caller's frame because the caller can return before the child is finished and 2) a function may return to its caller before it has completely finished (i.e., while sub-tasks are still running).
+This (useful) feature is not directly related to parallel strictness because a called function does not create a new task, but it does make the program less structured in that a function may return to its caller before it has completely finished (i.e., while sub-tasks are still running).
 The dangers of this relaxation of structured function-call semantics are mitigated by the `task_region_handle`, which, when passed from caller to callee, gives both the